Safeguarding at King’s Hedges Educational Federation

 - The school will assess a candidate’s knowledge of safeguarding by asking specific questions about this area during the interview process and answers to this question will form part of the decision-making process.

-- Our safeguarding policies and procedures will be explained to all employees
+- Our safeguarding policies and procedures will be explained during induction and on a regular basis;

 - Safeguarding is the responsibility of everyone.

 - King’s Hedges complies with all guidance on Childcare Disqualification and we will seek further advice from appropriate bodies when necessary.

 - Application forms must be completed in full.
 Particular attention must be made to work history and inform the school of any gaps in employment.

 - Full details of qualifications will be required.